iifl-logo

 (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
 Accordingly, the reporting under clause 3(xvi)(c) of the Order is not applicable to the Company.

-(d) Based on the information and explanations provided by the management of the Company, the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CICs, which are part of the Group.
-We have not, however, separately evaluated whether the information provided by the management is accurate and complete.
+(d) In our opinion, the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CICs, which are part of the Group.
 Accordingly, the reporting under clause 3(xvi)(d) of the Order is not applicable to the Company.

 xvii.
 The Company has not incurred any cash losses in the financial year or in the immediately preceding financial year.